daniel-ho/SegNBDT/README.md

 <sub>*denotes equal contribution</sub>

-Run decision trees that achieve competitive accuracy within ~2-4% of the state-of-the-art HRNetV2 segmentation model on three benchmark datasets -- Cityscapes, Pascal-Context, and LookIntoPerson.
+Run neural-backed decision trees that achieve competitive accuracy within ~2-4% of the state-of-the-art HRNetV2 segmentation model on three benchmark datasets -- Cityscapes, Pascal-Context, and LookIntoPerson.
 Run Gradient-weighted Pixel Activation Mapping (GradPAM) and Semantic Input Removal (SIR) for coarse and fine-grained visual decision rules respectively.

 Note that this repository is based on the [HRNetV2](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/pytorch-v1.1) repository and modified for our purposes.